 “Oh, I got you,” Dean said.
 “Like that group you were hanging around with when you were dating Steve.”

 “Steve is gay, Dean,” Robin said through her teeth.
-The two had spent a lot of time in each other’s company that year, together nursing their latest wounds in the dating wars and were still good friends and business partners.
+The two had spent a lot of time in each other’s company years before, together nursing their latest wounds in the dating wars.
+They’d become good friends and even business partners, thanks to their combined misery.
 Steve was finally in a solid, committed relationship.
 “Anyway, we’ve got other things to worry about.”
 She glanced around.
 “I don’t see any sign of this Roger character, but that doesn’t mean he’s not monitoring us.
 We’d better make tracks.
 We’ll get Elizabeth back to the hotel and then figure out what we’re going to do.”

-A car whizzed past and Elizabeth yelped.
+A car rolled past, and Elizabeth yelped.
 “That’s the strangest animal I’ve ever seen!
 It’s huge!
 It looked so small from the window.”

 “Oh, great,” sighed Robin.